What is Cloud Technology? A Plain-English Guide for Your Business

 Deployment Models: Public, Private, and Hybrid

-- Private Cloud: A private cloud refers to cloud computing resources used exclusively by a single business or organization.
-[5] The private cloud can be physically located in the company’s on-site data center or hosted by a third-party service provider.
-This model offers greater control and security, which is often a requirement for industries with strict regulatory compliance needs.
+- Private Cloud: These are cloud resources used exclusively by one organization.
+It can be located at your own data center or hosted by a third party.
+This offers the most control and security, often required by industries with strict data regulations.

 Cloud Migration Strategies: The 7 Rs

-- DevOps and CI/CD: Cloud-native development is intrinsically linked with DevOps culture, which brings development and operations teams together.
-Continuous Integration/Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying applications, enabling organizations to release new features rapidly and reliably.
+- DevOps and CI/CD: A cloud-native approach goes hand-in-hand with a DevOps culture, where development and operations teams work closely together.
+Automated pipelines (CI/CD) handle the building, testing, and deployment of code, allowing companies to release updates faster and more reliably.

 The Critical Role of the Cloud Engineer